Code-Institute-Submissions/Sharks-Under-Threat/README.md

 #### Navigation Design
 - Navigation is located at the top of the page, showing importance and ease of access for the user.
-- Current page is highlighted so it is obvious what page the user is currently on, so they dont get lost.
+- Current page is highlighted so it is obvious what page the user is currently on, so they don't get lost.

 ### Surface
 #### Typography